AntonioSimonelli/search/README.md

 The first two are classical algoritms: binary search and Fibonacci search, the third one is a mine algorithm: lateral option.

-Binary search and fibonacci search are rappresented from a binary tree:
+Binary search and Fibonacci search are rappresented from a binary tree:

          o
         / \